pkp/pkp-docs/metadata-practices/en/common-errors.md

 This chapter highlights some common metadata errors and reasons behind metadata errors.

-## Confusing metadata with style or design
+## Confusing Metadata With Style or Design

 The vast majority of metadata issues in OJS stem from a single problem: *a misunderstanding of the role of metadata and how OJS displays that metadata*.
 Often, this has to do with users trying to get the website to look a certain way at the expense of the accuracy of the metadata they've recorded.
 The user will add text in a certain field because they want it to be displayed in a certain way, without realizing that the text is going to be read as metadata and appear in other sources.
 Metadata is supposed to be descriptive, not stylistic.

 For example, a publisher wants to display the credentials of an author so they put the author’s degree in the Preferred Name field.
 Then the author’s preferred name is read as “PhD (Agr).”

-## Combining multilingual metadata in a single field
+## Combining Multilingual Metadata in a Single Field

 This happens frequently when multilingual journals want multilingual metadata to appear on one article page, so they combine multilingual metadata in a single field instead of using the separate fields in OJS.
 Let's look at a typical example in Canadian publishing that we'll also address in the [Journal Settings](./journal-metadata) section.